GenerativeAI-ResearchProjects/BioExtractAI/README.md

 #### Overall Trend & Analysis

+Across all three evaluated LLMs (Claude, DeepSeek, and GPT-5), adjudication consistently improved model accuracy on the 19 HIV-literature interpretation questions.
+While the magnitude of improvement varied by model, the overall pattern of which questions benefited most was highly consistent across all bar charts.

+Large, Consistent Gains on Complex or Hard-to-Answer Questions (Q8, Q9, and Q19)

+The largest accuracy gains were observed on Q8 (sequencing method), Q9 (sample cloning), and Q19 (public availability of sequences), with improvements frequently ranging from 0.10 to over 0.30.
+These questions are inherently more challenging because they require synthesis of multiple text elements, interpretation of subtle methodological details, or verification of external links.
+The adjudicator effectively corrected systematic errors that base models repeatedly made, particularly on these complex, categorical or verification-focused tasks.

+Occasional Small Decreases

+A few questions, such as Q10 (single genome sequencing), showed slight decreases in accuracy for some models, particularly DeepSeek and Claude, often around –0.02 to –0.04.
+These minor drops occurred primarily when base model outputs were already correct but the adjudicator over-corrected.
+Despite these occasional negative deltas, the overall effect of adjudication remained strongly positive across the question set.

+Summary

+Overall, adjudication provides the greatest benefit for complex categorical and verification tasks, moderately improves simpler Boolean and easier categorical questions, and rarely introduces small negative effects.
+This pattern highlights the adjudicator’s role in reducing systematic errors and enhancing reliability in interpreting HIV literature.

 ### Adjudication vs Basic Performance

 Across the three evaluated LLMs, Questions 8 and 9 showed the largest performance gains.
 These items were predominantly yes/no questions, and many responses were previously marked as **NaN** (“not reported”) when the models were run independently.
 Notably, in several cases where all three model outputs were erroneous, the adjudicator was still able to identify, locate, and correct the mistake.
 This demonstrates that the adjudication step does not simply rely on the outputs of the individual model runs but can independently resolve errors, an important indicator of its added value.